jdupuy/opengl-framework/demo-isubd-terrain/README.md

-This demo provides additional implementations for the article "Adaptive GPU Tessellation with Compute Shaders" by Jad Khoury, Jonathan Dupuy (myself) and Christophe Riccio.
-The paper is available on my website: http://onrendering.com
+This demo provides additional implementations for the article "Adaptive GPU Tessellation with Compute Shaders" by Jad Khoury, Jonathan Dupuy (myself) and Christophe Riccio; the paper is available on my website: <http://onrendering.com>.

 Specifically, the demo provides up to 4 rendering techniques: